[Updated on May 18, 2022]

 The construction industry is very competitive, and it’s not just a matter of getting the job done.
 It’s about saving your margins, which is why digital transformation of the sector helps companies improve how they monitor their costs and schedule their operations.
 Virtual Reality offers you tools that will help you decrease your construction costs and avoid delays, because you can just step inside your BIM models and identify in each construction step the possibilities to optimize costs and schedule.

-One of the biggest challenges of construction project, especially large project or complex ones, is the communication between stakeholders.
+One of the biggest challenges of any construction project, especially large projects or complex ones, is the communication between stakeholders.
 You want to avoid creating silos of information for your project.
 With BIM and VR, you can share all the data needed by every team, and an environment that enables them to work together on a real-like building, even if they are not located at the same place.
+Everything can be presented and validated by all stakeholders at the very beginning of the project.

-Beyond showing the errors on the model to everyone involved, it also allows the different teams to coordinate the operations better.
+Beyond showing the errors on the model to everyone involved, it also allows the different teams to improve communication and coordination on operations.

 BIM data in a virtual environment enables faster and more robust decision-making, as well as a better communication between stakeholders.
 Everyone collaborating better on the project, and better-thinking budget costs will raise the quality of the overall project.
 Better communication between teams leads to less errors, and leaves no margin to misinterpretations.